Skip to Content

 3 – Baits

-If you notice a long line of ants walking through your garden but you are unsure of where they are coming from or where they are going, using ant baits is a great idea.
+If you notice a long line of ants walking through your garden but are unsure of where they are coming from or where they are going, using ant baits is a great idea.

 While the primary nest might be located inside the tree, you should know that satellite colonies develop very quickly.
 You might not be able to trace all of these colonies so using baits is an excellent idea.
 You can put out bait such as sugar or protein-rich foods.